This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Begin by melting 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Season the beef slices with salt and pepper, then add to the skillet, cooking until browned on both sides.
-Once browned, remove the beef from the skillet and set it aside.
+• Cook the Beef: Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
+Season the beef with salt and pepper, then add it to the skillet.
+Cook until browned on both sides, then transfer to a plate and set aside.

-• In the same skillet, add onions, garlic, and mushrooms, cooking them until they are soft and fragrant.
+• Sauté the Vegetables: In the same skillet, add the onions, garlic, and mushrooms.
+Cook until softened and fragrant, about 3 minutes.

-• In a separate bowl, mix the beef broth, Worcestershire sauce, and flour together.
-Whisk until smooth, then pour this mixture into the skillet.
-Bring the sauce to a simmer, cooking for 5 minutes and stirring occasionally to ensure a smooth consistency.
+• Make the Sauce: In a small bowl, whisk together the beef broth, Worcestershire sauce, and flour until smooth.
+Pour the mixture into the skillet, stir, and bring to a simmer.
+Cook for 5 minutes, stirring occasionally.

 Notes